-Advantages of outsourcing your fulfillment to a 3PL
+Advantages of outsourcing warehouse and fulfillment services to a 3PL

 Volume shipping discounts

 Fulfillment centers send thousands of packages with the major carriers, so they can get volume shipping discounts that your company might not qualify for on its own.
 At Red Stag Fulfillment, we pass those discounts on to our clients, so you save on shipping when you use our fulfillment services.

 Location, location, location

 Flexible storage space

 When you rent your own warehouse, the overhead is a fixed cost.
 However, when you work with a 3PL, you can vary the amount of shelf space you use from month to month.
 If your sales volume spikes, you can quickly expand; during a slow season, you might have fewer items on the shelves, and you only pay for the warehouse space you use.
 With a 3PL, you get exactly the amount of warehouse space you need, large or small.

 Add expertise to your business without adding employees

 When you onboard with a new logistics company, it’s like adding a whole new team of fulfillment pros.
 You don’t have to deal with the administrative headaches and overhead of hiring and managing personnel — that’s a service your 3PL takes care of.
 And you benefit from professional fulfillment services from a trained staff that picks and packs orders all day long.

 How can a fulfillment center help you grow your business?